-Fuel element to pressure tube contact at full power and highly cooling conditions is considered here in order to investigate potential challenges in fuel channel integrity.
-We have attempted to simulate several analytical contact models which are the solutions to the steady state heat transfer equations along with appropriate boundary conditions as a primary analysis for the mechanical deformation calculations.
-The results described here quantify the conditions under which FE/PT or 3FE/PT contact cases could create localized high temperature on the inner surface of a pressure tube.
+Thermal-mechanical behavior of the fuel element to pressure tube contact at full power and highly cooling conditions is considered here in order to investigate potential challenges in fuel channel integrity.
+We have attempted to simulate several analytical contact models which are the solutions to the steady state heat transfer and thermal-mechanical equations along with appropriate boundary conditions as a primary analysis for the creep strain calculations.
+The results described here quantify the conditions under which FE/PT or 3FE/PT contact cases could create localized high temperatures on the inner surface of a pressure tube, where the pressure tube local strain occurs.
 Two different set of simulations have been performed based on contact boundary consideration.
-The value of parameters considered in these simulations cover a very broad range and in many cases.
-However, the most sensitive parameters which significantly affecting the contact modelling are i.e., the vapor pocket dimension $\theta$ , contact conductance hand contact width $L_c$ .
-The results demonstrate the strong sensitivity of maximum pressure tube temperature to the contact conditions and indicate that any local pressure tube deformation will act to reduce the heat transfer to the pressure tube and therefore, will be self-limiting.
+The value of parameters considered in these simulations cover a very broad range and many cases.
+However, the most sensitive parameters which significantly affect the contact modeling are the vapor pocket dimension θ , contact conductance h and contact width C_w .
+The results demonstrate the strong sensitivity of maximum pressure tube temperature and local strain to the contact conditions and indicate that any local pressure tube deformation will act to reduce the heat transfer to the pressure tube and therefore, will be self-limiting.